venicegeo/pz-docs/documents/devguide/index.md

 ### Building and Running Locally

-Please refer to repository [README](https://github.com/venicegeo/pz-idam)
+Please refer to repository <a target="_blank" href="https://github.com/venicegeo/pz-idam">README</a>

 ### Code Organization

 The pz-idam project uses a series of Spring RestControllers in order to manage the number of REST Endpoints that the pz-idam API provides.
-These are located in the [org.venice.piazza.idam.controller](https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/controller) package, and are broken up into separate controllers by their functionality.
+These are located in the <a target="_blank" href="https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/controller">org.venice.piazza.idam.controller</a> package, and are broken up into separate controllers by their functionality.

 ### API Keys and User Profiles